Velhotes/Vinyl/README.md

 From our point of view, DVR is too strict.
 If you change something in your request, even if you are expecting the same response, your tests will break.
 With that in mind, we intend to follow VCR's approach, where you can define what should be fixed, and what's not (e.g. only care if the `NSURL` changes, instead of the headers, body and HTTP Method).
 Bottom line, our approach will have flexibility and extensibility in mind.

-We also feel, that the DVR project has staled.
-As of 15/02/2016, the project has 10 issues open, 2 PR and the last commit was more than one month ago.
+We also feel that the DVR project has stalled.
+As of 15/02/2016, the project has 10 issues open, 2 PRs and the last commit was more than one month ago.

 ## Contributing